 Budget-Friendly Tips

-- Purchase Chicken in Bulk – Buy chicken when it’s on sale or buy it in bulk to get the best prices.
+- Purchase Chicken in Bulk – Buy chicken breasts when it’s on sale or buy it in bulk to get the best prices.
 Freeze what you don’t use right away for later.

 - Use Stale Cornflakes – Didn’t eat all the cornflakes before they went stale?
 Save them in a bag in the freezer to use for coating chicken.

-Make Ahead And Storage
+Prep Ahead And Storage

-Prep Ahead – You can cube and soak the chicken in the buttermilk for up to 24 hours before cooking the popcorn chicken.
+- Prep Ahead – You can cube and soak the chicken in the buttermilk for up to 24 hours before cooking the popcorn chicken.

-Freeze – Follow the handy tips below for how to freeze these;
+- Freeze – Follow the handy tips below for how to freeze these;

 - Freeze for 45 minutes to 1 hour.